sauravnakarmi/AWS-WordPressWebApp/README.md

 ## Step 6: Installing WordPress and Moving Files to EFS

-We will start by creating a security group that allows us to SSH into our EC2 instance (Figure
+We will start by creating a security group that allows us to SSH into our EC2 instance.
+We also need to edit the EFS Security Group and Webserver Security Group rules to allow inbound traffic from our SSH.
+Once we have done that we can launch our EC2 instance.
+Once the EC2 instance is up and running we need to ssh into it and install the wordpress installation.
+We then need to move the Wordpress files to our EFS.
+Once this is complete Wordpress will be accessible form the EC2 instance.